Chart Color Schemes

 Educational achievement in White Gum Valley places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Trade and technical skills are also prominent, with 27.3% of residents aged 15 years and above holding vocational credentials – advanced diplomas account for 10.4% and certificates for 16.9%.
-Educational participation is notably high in White Gum Valley, with 28.9% of residents currently enrolled in formal education.
+Educational participation is high in the area, with 28.9% of residents currently enrolled in formal education.
 This includes 8.3% in primary education, 7.3% in secondary education, and 6.9% pursuing tertiary education.

 Frequently Asked Questions - Education